Nictiz FHIR NL STU3 Zib2017

 • When a sending system uses the current one-instance approach for communicating multiple representations, .use MAY NOT be populated.
 After all, it is not possible to select a single .use when the instance contains different representations.

-• When a recieving system interprets the instance as the single-instance-multiple-representations approach, the .given names marked as initials SHOULD be interpreted as alternatives to the full given names.
+• When a receiving system interprets the instance as the single-instance-multiple-representations approach, the .given names marked as initials SHOULD be interpreted as alternatives to the full given names.
 Note the underlying HCIM expects both the list of full names and list of initials to be a single string; there's no match for an initial to a full name.
 The instance SHOULD be regarded as using this approach when:

 • They encounter a single instance